 I’m a PhD candidate in the department of anthropology at Indiana University and an assistant editor of the Journal of Community Archaeology and Heritage.
 My research interests include: postindustrial landscapes, urban blight, sustainable demolition practices and adaptive reuse, and representations and narratives of urban decline and renewal in mass media.
 In the spring of 2015, I received a Dissertation Fieldwork Grant from the Wenner-Gren Foundation to carry out my dissertation project, an ethnographic investigation of perspectives on and approaches to blight removal and management in Detroit, Michigan, where I currently live.
 For more info about my interests and projects, connect with me on LinkedIn and Academia.edu.

 This blog focuses on my research in Detroit, but also more broadly on the intersections of (post)industrial heritage, media, art, and material culture.
-I’m interested in how people have engaged with and thought about abandoned and derelict spaces throughout time.
+I’m interested in how people have engaged with and thought about vacant and derelict spaces throughout time.
 For example, you may see posts here that focus on ruin porn photography and urban exploration as alternative or ‘unauthorized’ ways of documenting and understanding the past.
-I also curate the “Ruinology” topic on Scoop.it and may write about content I’ve posted there.

 What is ‘Rust Belt Anthropology?’

 The term “Rust Belt” has been used since the 1980s to describe the formerly industrial cities and towns along the east coast and in the Great Lakes region of the United States (see map below).
 Though previously considered an offensive term, there’s a growing movement within the region that embraces it and seeks to recognize and celebrate the creativity and resilience with which postindustrial communities navigate change.